saltastro/SALTsandbox/polSALT/polsalt/README.txt

 "w" is put on the image name.
 There are two stokes layers, O and E, each with SCI, VAR, BPM, and WAV extensions.

 specpolextract.
-Define target extraction aperture, and extract spectra.
+Define an artifact-avoidance mask, target and background apertures, and extract spectra.
 -----------------------------------------------------------------------
 First, all non-arc images are combined (O and E separately) to map out the target and
 background:  The target spectrum is traced by finding the cross-dispersion maximum and evaluating the beamsplitter curvature.
 For lamp spectra the extraction aperture extends halfway to the next slit or to the edge of the FOV (whichever comes first).
 For sky spectra a number of artifacts are located and masked: second order light, Littrow ghost, autocollimator laser light.
-For sky spectra emission lines in the background are located and sky lines are used to make a skyflat, while non-sky emission lines are partially masked to light near the target.
+For sky, spectra emission lines in the background are located and sky lines are used to make a skyflat, while non-sky emission lines are partially masked to light near the target.
 For sky spectra the PSF along the slit is evaluated by smoothing the ratio of the background to the target spectrum maximum (after removal